MemoRegalado/Kanban-Board-in-React/README.md

 ~~I'm thinking about if I should put an 'undone' message after the delete, I'm not sure how that should be programmed, but definitely worth looking into.~~
 ~~I'll add a confirm message before deleting.~~

+# 2023/030/09
+Added some React Portals to understand how they work.
+It's a great functionality!

 # 2023/02/22
 Added Local Storage.
 Right now, the mode chosen and the stories which you have created remain in the local storage of your browser.
 So, the next time you return to the page, the mode and the stories persist!

 # 2023/01/26
 The project now has dark/light mode!!